andreipintilie/todo-list-js/README.md

 localStorage.setItem('todos', JSON.stringify(todos))
 ```

-Because I used `JSON.stringify(todos)`, the output will look like an object, but it will be a string actually.
+Because I used `JSON.stringify(todos)`, the output will look like an object, but it's going to be a string actually.

 That's why we have to parse it to be interpreted as an object again: